 LaTex is a plugin that used to edit LaTeX documents through JetBrains IDEs.
 It has many features to offer, but worth mentioning are syntax highlighting, editor toolbar actions with shortcuts, code folding, project management, etc.

 32. Emacs with AUCTeX

 Emacs is one of the oldest programmable IDE for editors.
 It has the necessary support for TeX, but with the help of plugins, AUCTeX and RefTeX, Emacs provides advanced support for editing ConTeXt, LaTeX, Texinfo, docTeX, plain TeX documents.
-It’s features support cross-platform including Windows, MacOS, and Unix.
+It features to support cross-platform including Windows, macOS, and Unix.
 Emacs also offers Syntax highlighting, auto code completion, spell checking, code folding, project management, and build in output viewer.

 33. Sublime Text with LaTeXTools or LaTeXing Plugin

 Sublime is a simple and easy to go, but powerful, text editor for almost all the major platforms including Windows, Linux, Mac OS, and Unix system.
 This code editor is similar to Notepad++ and much easier to set up for LaTeX with the help of LaTeXing plugin or LaTeXTools.
 Both the plugins can be found in the package control tool.
 The sublime code editor is being actively developed and has a huge loyal community who creates plugins for.